GSA-TTS/identity-handbook/_articles/appdev-proofing-ruby-worker-jobs.md

         - SSN
         - Driver's license number
         - Address
-1. The IDP will enqueue a background job
+1. The IdP will enqueue a background job
     - Job parameters are persisted to the PSQL database
-    - Sensitive parameters are symmetrically encrypted by a server-side IDP key (see notes on [server-side encryption](#server-side-encryption))
+    - Sensitive parameters are symmetrically encrypted by a server-side IdP key (see notes on [server-side encryption](#server-side-encryption))
-1. The IDP will show a waiting page to the user
+1. The IdP will show a waiting page to the user
 1. The Worker host polls the background jobs table.
 When it pulls a job:
     - Writes to the jobs table to mark the job as claimed
     - It will make HTTP requests via our outbound proxy to vendors